seedstack/website/content/docs/business/manual/factories.md

 # Default factory

-The business framework can provide a default factory implementation for each producible class that does not already has an explicit factory.
-This factory is based upon the {{< java "org.seedstack.business.domain.Factory" >}} interface which declares a single `create()` method taking variable arguments.
+The business framework provides a default factory for each class implementing {{< java "org.seedstack.business.Producible" >}}

-## Usage
+that does not already has an explicit factory.

-This `create()` method will try to find a constructor on the produced class matching the given arguments and invoke it.
+A default factory only provides a `create(...)` method.
+It will try to find a constructor of the produced class matching the given arguments and invoke it.
 It can be used like this:

 ```java
 public class SomeClass {